-Instant Pots have gone viral all over the net with recipe sites and “how-to-guides” to help you master this ingenious cooker.
-In 2017, the company sold more than 215,000 Instant Pots on Amazon’s Prime Day and sales don’t show much sign of slowing down.
+Instant Pots have gone viral all over the net with recipe sites and how-to guides to help you master this ingenious cooker.

-A quick glance at the 1000’s of Amazon reviews is evidence that Instant Pot is one of the best (if not the best) makers of slow cookers in the world!
+A glance at the 1000’s of Amazon reviews is evidence that Instant Pot is one of the best slow cookers in the world!

 Second best slow cooker company – Crock Pot

-Our favorite Crock Pot is the Crock-Pot 6-Quart Programmable Cook & Carry Slow Cooker.
+Our favorite Crock-Pot is the Crock-Pot 6-Quart Programmable Slow Cooker